-The LGBT & Ally Education Program, located in Montpelier Hall room 560, works toward promoting James Madison University's commitment to diversity through education, support, advocacy and the fostering of equity for all students, regardless of sexual orientation or gender identity.
-Check out their website at: http://orgs.jmu.edu/madisonequality/
+The LGBT & Ally Education Program, located in Student Success Center, Room 1313, works toward promoting James Madison University's commitment to diversity through education, support, advocacy and the fostering of equity for all students, regardless of sexual orientation or gender identity.
+Check out their website at: http://www.jmu.edu/lgbta/

 Are LGBTQIQA sensitive counseling services available?

 Yes!
-The Counseling Center located in Varner House offers free and confidential individual, group, and couples psychotherapy, as well as consultation services.
+The Counseling Center, located on the 3rd floor of the Student Success Center, offers free and confidential individual, group, and couples psychotherapy, as well as consultation services.
 Students who are interested, or might be interested, in pursuing services are encouraged to contact the Counseling Center at (540) 568-6552.

 Where can I find resources on coming out?

 You do not have to feel alone in the coming out process.
-There are several spots on campus you can receive support and get more information on what to expect, including the staff at Counseling Center, Madison Equality, and the LGBT & Ally Education Program, as well as the resource library located in Montpelier Hall room 560.
+There are several spots on campus you can receive support and get more information on what to expect, including the staff at Counseling Center, Madison Equality, and the LGBT & Ally Education Program, as well as the resource library, jmuLGBTA Library Thing, located in Student Success Center, Room 1313.
 Throughout this webpage you will also find local organizations, websites, and other media that may be helpful to you throughout this time.

 Are other campus offices supportive and inclusive of LGBT students and issues?